 Facebook has a lot of users and it was reported that “the first quarter of 2020, Facebook reported over 1.73 billion daily active users (DAU).”
 That’s a lot of potential people you can reach.
 But, you’re not going to friend all 1.7 billion users just so they can see your post, and most of them, wouldn’t be interested.

 So instead you’ll need to go where your potential clients are, running ads on Facebook allows you to do just that.
-Through Facebook Ads, you get to be in front of the people that are most likely to need your help.
+Through Facebook advertisements, you get to be in front of the people that are most likely to need your help.

 Although this seems simple enough, it is a very big deal.